114b00577/114b00577/README.md

 ## Hi I am Joyce👋
+- 🌱 I enjoy playing sports,especially football.
+- 🤔 I like running and simple workouts.
+- ⚡ I like traveling and exploring new places.
+- 📫 How to reach me:114b00577@mailst.cjcu.edu.tw
 <!--
 **114b00577/114b00577** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.